Two-step nilpotent monodromy of local systems on special varieties: Introduction

 \subsection{Main theorems}

 The main goal of this paper is to prove the following. \begin{thmx}[=\cref{thm:main}] Let $X$ be a smooth complex quasi-projective variety.
 Suppose that $X$ is special in the sense of Campana (for example, if its logarithmic Kodaira dimension $\bar{\kappa}(X)=0$).
 Then for any linear representation $\varrho \colon \pi_1(X)\to \GL_N(\mathbb{C})$, the image $\varrho(\pi_1(X))$ is virtually nilpotent of class at most $2$. \end{thmx} We recall the following definition of nilpotent group. \begin{dfn}[Nilpotent group] A group $G$ is \emph{nilpotent} if it possesses a central series of finite length.
 This is defined as a series of normal subgroups such that $G_{i+1}/G_i \leq Z(G/G_i)$ for all $0 \leq i < n$.
 For a nilpotent group $G$, the minimal integer $n$ for which a central series of length $n$ exists is called the \emph{nilpotency class} of $G$.
 Such a group is said to be \emph{nilpotent of class $n$}.
 We say that $G$ is \emph{$n$-step nilpotent} if it is nilpotent of class less than or equal to $n$.
+In particular, 1-step nilpotent groups are abelian.
+The \emph{Hisrch rank}, denoted $h(G)$, is defined as the sum of the torsion-free ranks of these abelian quotients:

-In particular, 1-step nilpotent groups are abelian. \end{dfn} Previously, in \cite{CDY25b}, Cadorel, Yamanoi, and the second author proved that for any $\varrho$ as in \cref{main}, the image $\varrho(\pi_1(X))$ is virtually nilpotent.
+By the Schreier's refinement Theorem, $h(G)$ is well-defined, and is independent of the choice of the above central series. \end{dfn} Previously, in \cite{CDY25b}, Cadorel, Yamanoi, and the second author proved that for any $\varrho$ as in \cref{main}, the image $\varrho(\pi_1(X))$ is virtually nilpotent.
 Moreover, they constructed examples of special varieties whose fundamental groups are $2$-step nilpotent but not virtually abelian.
 Later, in \cite{DY23b}, Yamanoi and the second author proved that for any representation $\tau:\pi_1(X)\to \GL_{N}(K)$ where $K$ is a field of positive characteristic, the image $\tau(\pi_1(X))$ is virtually abelian.
 With these results in place, \cref{main} completes the picture for the monodromies of local systems of arbitrary characteristic over special quasi-projective varieties.

 One motivation for this paper is the following fundamental question concerning fundamental groups of complex algebraic varieties. \begin{question} Let $X$ be a smooth complex quasi-projective variety.
 Assume that its fundamental group $\pi_1(X)$ is nilpotent.
 Is $\pi_1(X)$ necessarily $2$-step nilpotent? \end{question} Since every finitely generated nilpotent group is linear, \cref{main} thus yields a positive answer to \Cref{Q1} for the class of special varieties.